 April Foolers, this is your warning.
 While hilarious in your mind, even the most well-thought-out prank can backfire.
 Bad April Fools’ Day pranks happen every year and some pranksters always go a little too far.
 Instead of laughter, their joke ends with a lawsuit, a pink slip, or worse.

 The Ticktin Law Group has compiled this list of pranks that backfired catastrophically.
-In descending order, April Fools’ Day cautionary tales:
+In descending order, our April Fools’ Day cautionary tales.

 #5 Did you say “Toyota” or “toy Yoda”?

 Chances are you’ve heard of this infamous April Fools’ Day lawsuit.
 Jodee Berry was a waitress at Hooters who won a beer sale contest.
 The company promised a Toyota to the winner.
 Expecting a car, Jodee was instead presented with a toy Yoda — the legendary green Jedi master from Star Wars.
 Unamused, Jodee sued the company for breach of contract and fraudulent misrepresentation.
 They settled out of court.